SelvinTo/CompChem-Resources/Submission to SCS Lop Cluster/README.md

   <summary> Click to view Cluster Queue Information </summary>
 <br>

   **There is currently a 320 core per user limit enforced on Lop to ensure that resources are available to all.
-Each queue also has an individual limit.**
+Each queue also has an individual limit.** <br>

+  For the **ClusterName**, you will insert the name of one of the clusters shown below. ex *submit-g16 -n 16 -q **intel72smt** [filepath]*

 <br>
-  *Each Gaussian submission takes 16 cores so distribute the job submissions evenly.*
+  *Each Gaussian submission takes 16 cores so distribute the job submissions evenly if submitting multiple jobs.*
 <h2 align="center">

 Queue Names